GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 $ redis-cli -h [ip-address-of-redis-instance] PING
 ```

-You should get a response from the redis server:
+You should get a response from the Redis server:

 ```bash
 $ PONG